alysachan830/alysa-chan-portfolio/content/marugo-class.md

 - Design ER diagram for SQL database
 - Plan chatbot development with flowchart
 - Write API documentation on Apiary
-- Communicate with a back-end developer through Discord and manage all materials together on Notion
+- Communicate with back-end developer through Discord and manage all materials together on Notion

 </section>